addcon-dasz/addcon-status/content/issues/2022-08-11-internet-and-vpn-5access-issues.md

 *VPN users cannot connect to internal resources like file server*

 *Update: Cause found and mitigated.
-Issue is now resolved*
+Issue is now resolved.
+A log out and log in might be needed for users that are still experiencing issues.*